 - Visualize data with charts and graphs

 Completing this tutorial should take about 45 minutes.

 From the Project home, click on the Assets tab.
-Next, either drag and drop the downloaded billing.csv file to the right-hand side pane where it says Drop files here or browse for files to upload or click on browse and choose the downloaded billing.csv file.
+Next, either drag and drop the downloaded german_credit_data.csv file to the right-hand side pane where it says Drop files here or browse for files to upload, or click on browse and choose the downloaded german_credit_data.csv file.

 You should be able to see the data as shown below.
 Click on Refine.